emaged/finalProject/README.md

 Web app to inspect and change simple sqlite database files

-Dont forget to add a secret key to the /instance/config.py file!
+Don't forget to add a secret key to the /instance/config.py file!